Tom an Fhuadain croft wild camping, Gravir

 Follow the path across the croft marked with blue-tipped posts from the croft garden inner gate to the ruins.

-We’ve designed the facilities to give a remote camping feel while minimising any negative impacts to practically zero.
+We’ve designed the facilities to give a wild camping feel while minimising any negative impacts to practically zero.
 Indeed, by staying with us you’ll be contributing to our biodiversity improvement efforts and to the wider community economy.
 We’ve provided a composting toilet whose contents will ultimately help to fertilise the trees in our croft woodland.
 The toilet roof collects rainwater and we’ve supplied Dr. Bronner’s biodegradable detergent for cleaning your pots, body, hair, teeth and more.
-We use it around the house.
-It’s super concentrated and you won’t need much.
-We supply drinking water from the mains supply in a food grade container.
+We supply fresh drinking water from the mains in a food grade container.

-Under the sink, you’ll find an organic waste container and the bathroom area also has separate bins for mixed recyclables (green) and non-recyclables (red; please try to minimise this waste stream).
+Under the sink, you’ll find an organic waste container.
+The bathroom area also has separate bins for mixed recyclables (green) and non-recyclables (red; please try to minimise this waste stream).
 We’ve fitted chains to the bathroom door openings as “occupied” indicators for those visiting in small groups.
-Recycled paper and wood shavings are provided next to the toilet.
+Recycled toilet paper and wood shavings are provided.
 Throw a handful of the latter in with solids.
-Please note that in order for the composting process to work and for the toilet to remain odourless, we need to keep solid and liquid waste separate — everyone sits down for every purpose please.
+In order for the toilet to remain odourless, everyone sits down please.

 Our washing machine is at your disposal and we can dry wet kit in the house.
-If there’s anything you’ve forgotten we can offer the loan of a variety of outdoor kit, kitchen items etc.
+We can offer the loan of a variety of outdoor kit, kitchen items etc.

 To the north of the site is an amazing loch viewpoint, great for a morning coffee or an evening beer.
-Bring your binoculars and look out for golden and white-tailed eagles, otters, seals, divers, ravens, buzzards, hen harriers and many other bird and insect species.
+Look out for eagles, otters, seals, divers, ravens, buzzards, hen harriers and many other bird and insect species.
 We’ve even seen a pod of common dolphins below the croft.

 Apportionment and beach

-Part of the croft — an ‘apportionment’ — lays one mile by foot from the house and is also accessible from the water.
+Part of the croft — an “apportionment” — lays one mile on foot from the house and is also accessible from the water.
 It has a beautiful secluded beach with the ruins of old stone beehive bothan dwellings from its former use as summer shielings.
 We’d be delighted to provide you with detailed directions – it’s a great spot for a private picnic.

 Rate and opening times